GeoffreyDu/projet_php/README.md

 # projet_php
 A simple login in php

-You must fill the PDO params in src/connection.php before starting
+You must fill the PDO params in src/connection.php before starting.

+This project is realized with this [course](https://www.udemy.com/course/php-et-mysql-la-formation-ultime/).